brightspot/react-examples/cors-configuration/README.md

 The same origin error no longer appears, the same origin issue is resolved.
 However, the front-end application’s request header is being blocked.

-Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint once again by adding the following code under the `Allowed headers` comment or uncomment the code within the file:
+Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint once again by adding the following code under the _"Allowed headers"_ comment or uncomment the code within the file:

 ```js
 graphQLCorsConfiguration.addAllowedHeader('foo')